dylang/changelog/examples/twitter-bootstrap.markdown

   * merging in misc fixes to docs and css from other branch
   * updated compiled css
   * updated docs to fix inconsistent display of code elements, update scaffolding to fix padding issue on fluid containers, add placeholder hero unit in patterns for future use, continue to refactor some rgba to hex values
   * Fix broken quotes and bizarre update of HTML5 to 6.
-  * Corrected semantic definitions of strong, em and b in Typography section.
-  * Merge pull request [#21](https://github.com/twitter/bootstrap/issues/21) from
-    dliuzzi/patch-1
-    Fixed a couple of missing parentheses.